 If your employer is a Franklin Pierce partner, you may qualify for a reduced partnership rate.
-Rindge Day, M.E.P.N., D.P.T., and M.P.A.S. students do not qualify for this rate.
-If your employer becomes a partner after your enrollment begins, you will be responsible to notify Student Financial Services and will qualify for partnership rate in the next eligible term of enrollment.
+Rindge Undergraduate Day, M.E.P.N., D.P.T., and M.P.A.S. students do not qualify for this rate.
+If your employer becomes a partner after your enrollment begins, you will be responsible to notify Student Financial Services and will qualify for partnership rate starting in the next eligible term of enrollment.
+Failure to notify admissions of your partner employment status at the time of admission/enrollment will exclude the student from receiving the partnership rate until the next eligible term after notification of partner status.
+Partnership tuition rates will not be credited retroactively.

-100% Online Undergraduate Partnership Rate: \$320 per credit BSN Online N.H. and A.Z.
-Resident Partnership Rate: \$200 per credit M.B.A., M.Ed, M.S.N Partnership Rate: \$532 per credit
+100% Online Undergraduate Partnership Rate: \$320 per credit

+BSN Online N.H. and A.Z.
+Resident Partnership Rate: \$200 per credit

+M.B.A., M.Ed.
+M.S.N Partnership Rate: \$532 per credit